StreetEatss/working_prototype/README.md

 - Stored in browser localStorage for persistence
 - Completely client-side - no server needed

+## User Accounts

+**Regular Users:** There are no default user accounts.
+Users must create their own account by:
+1. Clicking the "Login" button in the top right
+2. Clicking "Create Account" in the login modal
+3. Entering a username and password

+Users can view all information without logging in, but must be logged in to post status updates or reviews.

 ## Owner Accounts

 Each food truck has its own owner account.
 Use these credentials to log in: